-Councillor Jane Corbett, Trustee West Everton Community Council
+- Councillor Jane Corbett, Trustee West Everton Community Council

 “I have lived in West Everton since I was a baby, and never in my wildest dreams did I ever imagine I would see our children and their teachers playing in an orchestra, on stage at the Philharmonic Hall, making such beautiful music together!
 We are so proud of our children and what they are achieving, and we can see the difference it’s making not just to them, but to our families and to our whole community.
 This is a little bit of heaven we’ve been given and we’re keeping tight hold of it and not letting go!”

-Anne Roach, Chair West Everton Community Council
+- Anne Roach, Chair West Everton Community Council

-In Harmony Liverpool is supported by:
+In Harmony Liverpool 6th Birthday Concert

 Stewart Copeland with In Harmony Liverpool